Federal Motor Carrier Safety Administration (FMCSA), DOT.

 Notice and request for comments.

 In accordance with the Paperwork Reduction Act of 1995, FMCSA announces its plan to submit the renewal Information Collection Request (ICR) described below to the Office of Management and Budget (OMB) for its review and approval and invites public comment.
-This Information Collection (IC) is voluntary and may be utilized by Medical Examiners (MEs) responsible for issuing Medical Examiner's Certificates (MECs) to commercial motor vehicle (CMV) drivers.
-MEs that choose to use this IC do so in an effort to communicate with treating healthcare professionals who are responsible for prescribing certain medications, so that the ME fully understands the reasons the medications have been prescribed.
-The information obtained by the ME when utilizing this IC assists the ME in determining if the driver is medically qualified under 49 CFR 391.41 and ensures that there are no disqualifying medical conditions or underlying medical conditions and prescribed medications that could adversely affect their safe driving ability or cause incapacitation constituting a risk to the public.
+This Information Collection (IC) is voluntary and may be utilized by certified Medical Examiners (ME) responsible for issuing Medical Examiner's Certificates (MEC) to commercial motor vehicle (CMV) drivers.
+Certified MEs who choose to use this IC do so in an effort to communicate with treating healthcare professionals, who are responsible for Start Printed Page 59904prescribing certain medications, so that the certified MEs fully understand the reasons the medications have been prescribed.
+The information obtained by this IC assists the certified MEs in determining if drivers are physically qualified and if there are medical conditions or being treated with certain prescribed medications that would adversely affect the drivers' ability to safely operate CMVs.
 FMCSA requests approval to renew an ICR titled, “391.41 CMV Driver Medication Form.”
+In response to the Federal Register notice published on July 3, 2019, requesting public comment, FMCSA received two comments.

 Start Further Info